Table of Contents

 Problems can arise when a parent’s focus shifts to the world’s expectations about their child’s accomplishments.
 The worldly measure of success demands increasingly more from children at younger and younger ages.
 For example, pre-schoolers might be judged on whether they can read before starting school rather than whether they can exercise some self-control or share with others.

 Other problems can occur when parents excessively compare their children to others, rather than valuing their uniqueness.

 There is nothing wrong with valuing intelligence or encouraging gifted children to strive for excellence.
 Securing the best educational opportunities for your children so that they can fulfil their potential should be a primary focus for parents.

 However, for a child to be truly successful, they must understand that their worth is not defined by the world’s definition of giftedness.
-It is found in Christ, who enables them to receive spiritual gifts that will empower them to love others and fulfil the most significant purpose God has for them – “gifted” or not.
+It is found in Christ, who enables them to receive spiritual gifts that will empower them to love others, develop a godly character and fulfil the most significant purpose God has for them – “gifted” or not.

 The Imperative of Catering to Every Student's Unique Potential